An inclusive community dedicated to the transformative power of learning

 Aurora University today

-Today, Aurora University is comprised of two campuses: a campus of 32 acres in Aurora, Illinois; and the 133-acre George Williams College on Geneva Lake in Williams Bay, Wisconsin.
+Today, Aurora University is comprised of two campuses: a campus of 37 acres in Aurora, Illinois; and the 137.5-acre George Williams College on Geneva Lake in Williams Bay, Wisconsin.
 Aurora University is accredited by the Higher Learning Commission of the North Central Association to award degrees at the baccalaureate, master’s and doctoral levels.
-The institution enrolls approximately 4,000 degree-seeking students a year on its Illinois campus and approximately 400 on its Wisconsin campus.
+The institution enrolls approximately 4,900 degree-seeking students a year on its campuses.
 Classes are also offered at the Woodstock Center in Woodstock, Illinois.

 On the Aurora campus, AU offers academic programs through the College of Arts and Sciences, the College of Education and the College of Professional Studies.
 Undergraduate students participate in a wide range of on- and off-campus learning experiences.
 Students participate in more than 40 musical, literary, religious, social and service organizations and play active roles in campus governance.